aws-samples/alb-sso-mwaa/README.md

 Define one Amazon MWAA configurations along with the VPC details as defined by the `VpcCIDR`, `MaxAZs`, `NatGateways`, `PublicSubnetMask` and `PrivateSubnetMask` fields.

+Example to create a new large, public Amazon MWAA environment named "Env1":
     "MwaaEnvironments": [
         {
             "Name": "Env1",